Karachi: People's Bus Service

-In 2022, provincial government launched People's Bus Service having fleet size of 100+ which run on 12 different routes on nominal fare.
-The buses are air-conditioned, have wifi, have priority seeting for disabled and elderly and are wheelchair accessible.
+In 2022, the provincial government launched Peoples Bus Service with a fleet of 100+ buses running on 12 different routes on nominal fare.
+The buses are air-conditioned, have Wi-Fi, have priority seating for the disabled and elderly, and are wheelchair accessible.

-Red buses are for general public.
+Red buses are for the general public.
 Pink buses are for women only.
 White buses are environment friendly electric buses having designated charging points.

 Karachi Circular Railway

 Karachi Circular Railway is a partially active regional public transit system in Karachi, which serves the Karachi metropolitan area.
 KCR was fully operational between 1969 and 1999.
 Since 2001, restoration of the railway and restarting the system had been sought.
 In November 2020, the KCR partially revived operations.

 KCR was included in CPEC by Shehbaz Sharif and construction started in 2022.
-Existing 43 km KCR track and stations would be completely rebuilt into world class automated rapid transit system with environment friendly electric trains.
+Existing 43 km KCR track and stations would be completely rebuilt into automated rapid transit system with electric trains.
 The route would not be changed however many underpasses and bridges would be built along the route to eliminate 22-level crossings.
 New KCR would be similar to Lahore's Orange Train.
 New KCR would have joint stations with Karachi Metrobus at points of intersection.
 Project would be operational by 2025.

-With its hub at Karachi City station on I. I. Chundrigar Road, KCR will be a public transit system that connects the city centre with several industrial, commercial and residential districts within the city.
+With its hub at Karachi City station on I. I. Chundrigar Road, KCR will connect the city centre with several industrial, commercial and residential districts within the city.

 Tramway service

-An iconic tramway service was started in 1884 in Karachi but was closed in 1975 because of some reason.
+A tramway service was started in 1884 in Karachi but was closed in 1975.
 However, the revival of tramway service is proposed by Karachi Administrator Iftikhar Ali.
 Turkey has offered assistance in the revival and launching modern tramway service in Karachi.